cloudera/hue/docs/docs-site/content/administrator/installation/dependencies/_index.md

 ## Dependencies

 Hue employs some Python modules which use native code and requires certain development libraries be installed on your system.
 To install from the tarball, you'll need these library development packages and tools installed on your system:

 * Python 2.7
-* Python 3 (not available yet [HUE-8737](https://issues.cloudera.org/browse/HUE-8737))
+* Python 3 (can be tested cf. instructions on [HUE-8737](https://issues.cloudera.org/browse/HUE-8737))
 * [MySQL InnoDB or PostgreSQL or Oracle](https://www.cloudera.com/documentation/enterprise/latest/topics/hue_dbs_0.html)
-* Java (but only for the JDBC proxy, should be removed when [SQL Alchemy](https://issues.cloudera.org/browse/HUE-8740) is mature)

 ### Ubuntu